 |Education Information||Information about an individual’s educational history.||

-|Protected Classifications||Includes characteristics of protected classifications under US state or federal laws, such as race, sex, age, marital status, disability information and medical conditions (e.g., which we may collect in order to make available appropriate accommodations for events and other activities we host).||
+|Characteristics of Protected Classifications Under California and Federal Law||Includes characteristics of protected classifications under US state or federal laws, such as race, sex, age, marital status, disability information and medical conditions (e.g., which we may collect in order to make available appropriate accommodations for events and other activities we host).||

-|Inferences||Includes inferences drawn from other personal information that we collect to create a profile reflecting an individual’s preferences, characteristics, predispositions, behavior, intelligence, abilities or aptitudes.
+|Profiles and Inferences||Includes inferences drawn from other personal information that we collect to create a profile reflecting an individual’s preferences, characteristics, predispositions, behavior, intelligence, abilities or aptitudes.
 For example, we may analyze personal information in order to identify the offers and information that may be most relevant to customers, so that we can better reach them with relevant offers and ads.||

-- directly from the individual
+- directly from you